 McCarten finally got the powerful little chestnut to the racecourse on Villiers Stakes Day, 1956.
 It was in the opening event, the December Juvenile Handicap that Todman – for that was the name of the juvenile – made his debut.
 Bookmakers opened him at 11/8 only to see the weight of money reduce the price to 9/10 at flagfall.
 The colt jumped smartly, and Sellwood then scrubbed him along for the first half-furlong.
 As the field came towards the bend, he was already clear by ten lengths.
 It might have been only his first public appearance, but as the pair swept around the turn, Todman gave Sellwood a corner of which Jack Brabham would have been proud.
 And in truth, the blur as seen from the grandstands suggested the colt was moving at about the same speed as a Cooper-Climax.

 At the post, Todman was still ten lengths clear.
 Moreover, he had broken the sixteen-year-old Australasian speed record for five furlongs, first established by All Love in 1940.
 The record had stood at 58 ¼ seconds; Todman’s time was 57.8 seconds!
 It was an exhibition of fluid athleticism at its best and dare I say it: on the racecourse, there is nothing quite as exhilarating as sheer speed.
-Clearly, a new star had arrived upon the scene.
+Clearly, a new star had arrived on the scene.
 McCarten produced Todman again four days later on Boxing Day in the A.J.C.
 December Stakes over six furlongs.
-Starting at a prohibitive 4/1 on, Todman was eased down to win again – this time by a more modest three lengths.
+Starting at a prohibitive 4/1 on Todman was eased down to win again – this time by a more modest three lengths.
 And so, with just those two appearances and a sporting public agog, Todman’s summer programme was complete.

 Tulloch resumed racing in mid-February, running second in a juvenile handicap on a dead Rosehill surface.
 He was then taken to Melbourne where, despite showing a propensity to lug in, he comfortably won the V.R.C.
 Sires’ Produce Stakes after being blocked for a run at the top of the straight.
 Evelyn Haley made his first trip to Melbourne in eighteen years to see Tulloch triumph on that occasion.
 It was his only win there in three starts, but it had become clear that the seven-furlong trip was much more to his liking than the shorter journeys of the Merson Cooper and Ascot Vale Stakes, in both of which races he was runner-up.
 Returned to Sydney, he was eased in his work, and, ineligible for the inaugural running of the S.T.C.
 Golden Slipper, readied for the A.J.C.
 Sires’ Produce Stakes and a clash with the wonder colt, Todman.
 Todman had resumed from his summer spell to beat older horses in an open (6f) Welter, and in Tulloch’s absence at Rosehill, started at long odds on to win the Slipper effortlessly by eight lengths.
 After such an exhibition few thought Tulloch could match the flying chestnut in the Sires’ Produce at Randwick, even with a furlong further to travel.